ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   of multiple UUID values using the same clock tick, simply regenerate a new random value as many times as needed in order to produce a UUID that is ordered after the last one.
 The primary benefit of this approach is simplicity of implementation.
-The down sides to this approach include the fact that generation will become increasing slow for a given timestamp value as more attempts are required to product monotonic output, and the fact that subsequent values will have less entropy and be more easily guessable.
+One downside to this approach is the fact that generation will become increasingly slower for a given timestamp value as more attempts are required to produce monotonic output, and the fact that subsequent values will have less entropy and be more easily guessable.

 Replace Left-Most Random Bits with Increased Clock Precision (Method 4):
-: For UUIDv7, which has millisecond timestamp precision, it may be possible to use additional clock precision available on the system to substitute for random bits immediately following the timestamp.
+: For UUIDv7, which has millisecond timestamp precision, it is possible to use any additional clock precision available on the system to substitute for random bits immediately following the timestamp.
 This can provide values that are time-ordered with sub-millisecond precision, using however many bits are appropriate in the implementation environment.
+  With this method, the additional time precision bits MUST follow the timestamp as the next available bit, in the rand_a field for UUIDv7.

+  To calculate this value, start with the portion of the timestamp expressed as a fraction of clock's tick value (fraction of a millisecond for UUIDv7).
+Compute the maximum value that can be represented in the available bit space, 4095 for the UUIDv7 rand_a field.
+  Using floating point math, multiply this fraction of a millisecond value by 4095 and round to an integer result to arrive at a number between 0 and the maximum allowed for the indicated bits which is sorts monotonically based on time.
+Each increasing fractional value will result in an increasing bit field value, to the precision available with these bits.

   For example, let's assume a system timestamp of 1 Jan 2023 12:34:56.1234567.
   Taking the precision greater than 1ms gives us a value of 0.4567, as a fraction of a millisecond.
 If we wish to encode this as 12 bits, we can